Reloaded-Project/Reloaded.Memory.Buffers/docs/specification/buffer-locator.md

     // Map the view
     void* data = mmap(NULL, 4096, PROT_READ | PROT_WRITE, MAP_SHARED, fd, 0);
     ```

+!!! tip "Memory Mapped Files on Windows respect `allocationGranularity` (usually 64KiB) which you can get from `GetSystemInfo`."

+!!! tip "Register the remainder of that (usually 64K) buffer after header as first [Items](#item) in the locator."

 For the users implementing from other languages, here are the raw OS APIs for reference: